 A hundred years on from providing seeds to WWI prisoners of war, the Lemon Tree Trust is working with the RHS to supply seeds to Syrian refugees in Domiz camp, Kurdistan region of Iraq – with Sue Biggs, Director General, RHS and Tom Massey, designer of the Lemon Tree Trust Garden at the RHS Chelsea Flower Show 2018.

 The inspiration behind the Lemon Tree Trust Garden at the RHS Chelsea Flower Show 2018, with garden designer Tom Massey.

-Growing Home is an interactive web documentary that presents interviews with refugee gardeners in Domiz camp, Northern Iraq, who were part of a 2017 Garden competition run by the Lemon Tree Trust.
-There are 10 short one minute films as well as three longer interactive pieces that take a more in-depth look at what it means to be a refugee.
+Growing Home is an interactive web documentary that presents interviews with refugee gardeners in Domiz camp, Northern Iraq, who were part of the 2017 Garden Competitions run by the Lemon Tree Trust.

-Growing Home has been created by the interactive storytellers from Scrollytelling, (Amsterdam, the Netherlands), whose members Martijn van Tol and Dirk Jan Visser also produced Refugee Republic in 2014, together with drawing artist Jan Rothuizen and web developer Aart Jan van der Linden.
+Growing Home is created by the interactive storytellers from Scrollytelling, (Amsterdam, the Netherlands), whose members Martijn van Tol and Dirk Jan Visser also produced Refugee Republic in 2014, together with drawing artist Jan Rothuizen and web developer Aart Jan van der Linden.

-Start exploring the gardens and gardeners of Domiz camp here:
+Start exploring the gardens and gardeners of Domiz camp:

 Gardens in Domiz

 In 2017 we met Castro Youssef, a refugee film maker in Domiz camp.
 We purchased him a video camera to document our work and record the everyday life of refugees.
 Through his work we have been able to prepare a short film about Domiz camp in Iraq which explores the home gardens, liberation garden, and Crisis Response Garden kits.